 The Best Coconut Chocolate Bars

 My friend, Susan, of Schnitzel and the Trout, hearing about my predicament, came to my rescue.
 My only other attempt at recreating these bars fell short.
-They were good, but either my gustatory memory had failed or these just weren’t as decadent as the original recipe.
+They were good, but either my memory of my mom’s bars had failed or these just weren’t as decadent as the original recipe.

 How to Make Mounds Bars

 Susan sent me her recipe for mounds bars, which I tweaked by baking in a smaller pan, therefore doubling the filling, and replacing the topping of melted chocolate chips with a glossy ganache.